TetSigma/gobook/README.md

-GOBOOK is a learning repository for go's "The book", all programs in this repo are took from it
+###GOBOOK is a learning repository for go's "The book"

+All programs in this repo are tasks/examples from the book